 With heavier snow accumulations expected, the City is advising people to use caution when traveling.
 The City will use all available equipment to clear main roads for emergency responders, vehicles, and pedestrian safety.
 Once main roads are addressed, maintenance crews will focus on other streets, if possible.
 Check here for plowing/sanding routes and more information.

 Have you seen a street light that is out, on during the day, damaged or is flickering on and off?

 The City of Lake Oswego Public Works is responsible for maintaining the street lights in Lake Oswego.

 Public Works Maintenance crews provide street sweeping to keep streets clean and free of debris.
 Sweeping improves air quality by removing airborne particles and improves water quality by keeping debris out of storm water lines and creeks.

 Street Trees/ROW Trees are an important amenity to the City.
 They provide shade, habitat, and beauty.
 Street trees in the right-of-way adjacent to the property are the responsibility of the property owner to maintain.

 The City of Lake Oswego owns 32 traffic signals.
 Please call Clackamas County at 503-655-8211 or email to email@example.com to report any problems with traffic signals.

 The City also owns and maintains over 7,000 street signs.
 If you see any leaning, damaged or missing street signs please report them to Public Works Maintenance at 503-635-0280.

 The City of Lake Oswego’s transportation system plan (TSP) is an important document for long-range planning purposes as well as a tool for current developments.
-The TSP provides a snapshot of the existing system, immediate changes, and future plans into year 2035.
-The previous TSP was published in 1997.
+It provides a snapshot of the existing system, immediate changes, and future plans into year 2035.